-There are two ways to fit for length – a static fitting and a dynamic fitting.
+There are two ways of length fitting – a static fitting and a dynamic fitting.

 Dynamic Length Fitting